Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Mental thing.
-It's not physical.
-And I couldn't even tell them.
-You would not even believe how this happened, because we were at a table with someone else who needed a double knee surgery.
+It’s mental, not physical.
+We were at a table with someone who needed double knee surgery.

 00:27:10:17 - 00:27:11:06